penelopecj/sei-project-4/README.md

 ![Apple pie page](./client/src/images/show-apple-pie.png)

-* Next I built a **♡** button and separate wish list component.
-This required going back to the back end to write a special serializer for the users that would only require the `favourites: []` array to get updated on a given user object in the database.
+* Next, I built a **♡** button and separate wish list component.
+This required going back to the backend to write a special serializer for the users that would only require the `favourites: []` array to get updated on a given user object in the database.

 ```
 class FavouritesUserSerializer(serializers.ModelSerializer):